PaperMC/PaperDocs/source/server/configuration.rst

       will be used.
 * target-player-chunk-send-rate
     - **default**: 100.0
-    - **description**: The maximum chunk send rate an individual player will ever have.
+    - **description**: The maximum number of chunks ever sent to an invidual player within one second.
 A value of -1 will disable this limit.
 * global-max-chunk-send-rate
     - **default**: -1
-    - **description**: The maximum chunk send rate for the entire server.
+    - **description**: The maximum number of chunks sent per second for the entire server.
 This may help with server-side peak bandwidth usage.
 A value of -1 will disable this limit.
 * enable-frustum-priority
     - **default**: false
     - **description**: Whether to attempt to load chunks in front of the player before